MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### get_DocumentTitle

-The title for the current top level document.
+The title for the current top-level document.

 > public HRESULT [get_DocumentTitle](#get_documenttitle)(LPWSTR * title)

-If the document has no explicit title or is otherwise empty, a default that may or may not match the URI of the document will be used.
+If the document has no explicit title or is otherwise empty, a default that may or may not match the URI of the document is used.

 #### get_Settings

-The [ICoreWebView2Settings](icorewebview2settings.md) object contains various modifiable settings for the running WebView.
+The `[ICoreWebView2Settings](icorewebview2settings.md)` object contains various modifiable settings for the running WebView.

 > public HRESULT [get_Settings](#get_settings)([ICoreWebView2Settings](icorewebview2settings.md) ** settings)